xNul/drop/README.md

   - optimize icon
   - understand fft library to potentially increase efficiency
   - potentially use a better fft library made in C through FFI
-  - read and evaluate how https://github.com/Sulunia/love2d-fftvis and https://github.com/opatut/VisuaLove handle ffts
+  - ~~read and evaluate how https://github.com/Sulunia/love2d-fftvis and https://github.com/opatut/VisuaLove handle ffts~~
   - fix fade average to scale with different qualities
   - fix scaling differences between Mac and Windows
+  - fix name overwrite when adding additional folders

-  - Researched/unfinished:
+##### Researched/unfinished:
   - potential fft overlap NOTE: turns out the benefits from fixing the overlap were not great enough for the extra processing power and memory requirements necessary.
 Actually ended up making things a lot worse.
 The implementation consisted of calculating the fft in real-time separate from love.update, storing it in memory once some compression/optimization was preformed, obtaining it when the sample time appeared for love.draw, then removing it from memory once used.
   - when behind windows disable visualizer calcs NOTE: can't do this atm (10.2) bc love uses SDL which has issues implementing this.
 Currently implemented, but likely error-prone need to test further on other computers
-	- fix background detection on windows: can't because the SDL in current version of LOVE is bugged
+  - fix background detection on windows: can't because Love uses SDL to handle these things and it's bugged